MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/using-call-quality-in-your-organization/use-call-analytics-to-troubleshoot-poor-call-quality.md

  **Open Call Analytics as a Tier 1 or Tier 2 helpdesk agent**

-1. Go to [https://adminportal.services.skypeforbusiness.com](https://adminportal.services.skypeforbusiness.com), and then sign in with your user name and password.
+1. Go to the Office 365 admin center and sign in using your work or school account.
+Then in your web browser go to *https://adminportal.services.skypeforbusiness.com*.

 2. In **User Search**, start typing either the name or sip address of the user whose calls you want to troubleshoot and then select the user from the list.